Meet the College of Adult and Lifelong Learning Staff

 Beth Gerasimiak, MLS, Senior Director, College Administration

-Kate Weaver, BA, Assistant Director of College Relations
+Kate Pixler, BA, Assistant Director of College Relations

 Kate is the newest member of the College of Adult and Lifelong Learning.
 She has several years of marketing, public relations, and event planning experience.
 Her career path as taken her from public relations at the Indianapolis Motor Speedway and Andretti Green Racing to marketing and event planning with the National MS Society.
-During her free time, she enjoys being with her family, especially her daughter Nora and fiancee Nelson.
+During her free time, she enjoys being with her family, especially her daughter Nora and husband Nelson.